-The Niagara 5000 represents over 20 years of exhaustive research and proven AC power products designed for audiophiles, broadcast engineers, and professional-audio applications.
-Every conceivable detail has been addressed: In the Niagara 5000, you'll find optimized radio-frequency lead directionality; run-in capacitor forming technologies developed by Jet Propulsion Laboratories and NASA; and AC inlet and outlet contacts with heavy silver plating over extreme-purity copper, assuring the tightest grip possible.
+The Niagara 3000 represents over 20 years of exhaustive research and proven AC power products designed for audiophiles, broadcast engineers, and professional audio applications.
+Every conceivable detail has been addressed: In the Niagara 3000, you'll find optimized radio-frequency lead directionality; run-in capacitor forming technologies developed by Jet Propulsion Laboratories and NASA; and AC inlet and outlet contacts with thick direct silver plating over beryllium copper, assuring superior conductivity and the tightest grip possible.

 A great system is built from a solid foundation, and that foundation starts with power.
-With an AudioQuest Niagara 5000, you'll experience for the first time the clarity, dimensionality, frequency extension, dynamic contrast, and grip your system has always been capable of delivering-if only the power had been right!
+With an AudioQuest Niagara 3000, you'll experience for the first time the clarity, dimensionality, frequency extension, dynamic contrast, and grip your system has always been capable of delivering-if only the power had been right!

-We welcome you to experience the Niagara 5000 and hear firsthand the remarkable results of highly optimized power management: startlingly deep silences, stunning dynamic freedom, outstanding retrieval of ambience cues, and gorgeous delineation of instruments and musicians in space.
+We welcome you to experience the Niagara 3000 and hear firsthand the remarkable results of highly optimized power management: startlingly deep silences, stunning dynamic freedom, outstanding retrieval of ambience cues, and gorgeous delineation of instruments and musicians in space.
 Once you've experienced it, it may seem so elegant, so logical, and so fundamental that you find yourself wondering why it hadn't been done before.